Skip to main content

 Two pools may look the same, but the truth is, what’s under the surface—equipment, finishes, soil conditions, builder reputation, and warranty—makes all the difference in cost and long-term value.

-At Shasta, we believe in complete transparency.
+At Shasta, we believe in complete, radical transparency.
 That’s why we offer free pool pricing consultations to help you compare quotes side-by-side and make the choice that’s right for your home.

 Dhruv Gangwal